 The point here is to declare (to this negative voice) that you’re absolutely worthy.
 Try declaring your intent, whatever it is: I’m a writer.
 I’m a photographer.
 I’m a gardener.
 I don’t know exactly what I am yet, but I’m curious enough to find out!
 Then defend yourself against those negative comments, speaking calmly but firmly on behalf of your worthiness to create.

-P.S.
-Some of these creativity boosters are mentioned in my 101 Ways to Be Happy list, which you may find inspiring.
+Some of these creativity boosters can be found in this “101 Ways to Be Happy” list, which you may find inspiring.

 - How do you stay creative?

-- What holds you back, and how do you work through it?
+- What holds you back from tapping into a state of freedom and flow, and how do you work through it?

 - How do you inspire/motivate yourself to create, or to live the kind of life you want to live?

-Please share your inspiration, thoughts, insights, and experiences with me in the comments.
+Please share your favorite ways to stay creative, helpful insights on communicating with inspiration, and any inspiring stories of flow and freedom with me in the comments.

 Share this post with someone who could use some inspiration today.